Before we examine some of the typical ways to organize a sales team, it should be noted that not everyone will have a choice.

 The cost of replacing a salesperson is, on average, three times their annual salary, but when it comes to top performers, it can be much more.

 Usually, one of the key reasons why top performers leave lies in their discordant relationship with their managers.
 It’s usually the case when managers have a lot on their plate and when they’re too overloaded to check in with their high performers and assess their engagement, morale, and motivation.
+However, besides tracking all these metrics, it’s crucial to update the benefit packages of your employees and review the salary they see in their legitimate pay stub regularly.

 Again, sales tools and metrics come to the rescue and give managers insight into numbers, trends, and potential dips in performance.
 This way, they can spot the problem before it snowballs into a bigger issue that can’t be resolved.